bernhardAxonIvy/doc/source/designer-guide/concepts/overrides.rst

 Original Type
-   Choose the type of component for which an override replacement should be created.
+   Choose the type of component for which an override replacement should be created (Html Dialog or Sub Process).

 Original Identifier
    Specify the identifier of the original component that should be overridden at runtime.
-Use the button next to the text field to select from the available Sub Processes.
+Use the button next to the text field to select from the available Html Dialogs or Sub Processes.
 Please note that only components from required projects can be overridden, there is no point in defining an override for a component in the same project (see :ref:`overrides`).

+Existing component
+   If you want to override the original compoenent with an already existing one, choose the button next to the Project drop-down box to select one from the current project.

 Replacement Namespace
    Chose a namespace for the replacement component.